Trusted Charleston WV Injury Law Firm

 Our experienced attorneys know how to negotiate an accident claim in your best interest, pressuring the insurance companies and corporations on the other side to pay you what you’re owed.
 In many cases, we’re able to increase our clients’ financial compensation without having to go to court — though we’re always ready to take your claim to trial if that’s what justice demands.

 Let us fight for you.
 Contact the injury attorneys in West Virginia at Campbell & Smith today.

-By far the most common source of accidental injury, vehicle collisions are an everyday occurrence in and around Charleston.
+By far the most common source of accidental injury, vehicle collisions are an everyday occurrence in and around Charleston, West Virginia.
 Most of these accidents are caused by driver negligence.